NehaThawani44/ScopeVisio/README.md

-# Insurance Premium Calculation Service
+# Car Insurance Premium Calculation Service

 The application uses a CSV file (postcodes.csv) to extract regional information such as federal state and region name.
 This data is used to determine the region factor for premium calculations.